prathammore0025/vaultwarden/K3S_README.md

 > (`vault.my.domain.com`) over a subpath.
 Vaultwarden's web vault assets and
 > some browser-extension/mobile-app flows are known to be finicky under a
 > subpath (see [vaultwarden#2288](https://github.com/dani-garcia/vaultwarden/issues/2288)).
 > It works, but subdomain routing has fewer edge cases.
-If your team's
-> ingress convention is path-based for every app, the steps below make it
+> The steps below make it work correctly.
-> work correctly.

 ---